lthms/soap.coffee-lthms/site/posts/August2022.md

 The winning setup for now is the one that uses the [`quick-peek` package](https://github.com/cpitclaudel/quick-peek).
-That is, [`flycheck-inline`](https://github.com/flycheck/flycheck-inline) (customized to use quick-peek, as suggested in their README), and [`eldoc-overlay`](https://melpa.org/#/eldoc-overlay).
+That is, [`flycheck-inline`](https://github.com/flycheck/flycheck-inline) (customized to use `quick-peek`, as suggested in their README), and [`eldoc-overlay`](https://melpa.org/#/eldoc-overlay).
 This works well enough, so the pop-ups of eldoc are maybe a bit too distracting.